Synopsis and Sample

 I paused at the door.
 “You could help her sell some weed if I don’t sell it all.”
 We agreed he could have an ounce in payment if he sold three for Ronnie, and if our old Plymouth broke down, he’d fix it for free.

 Back in our apartment Rick and I finished off the pot of coffee, waiting for Ronnie.
 About eleven she appeared clutching a bag of Mother’s Ginger Snaps, my favorite, replenishing our supply.
-She wore the brown plaid poncho she had worn since college, which always made her look sexy, hanging down to her thin waist and accenting her full breasts and long legs.
-Her pixie haircut had grown long and untrimmed, and the tips brushed her shoulders.
+She wore the black cape she had worn since college, which always made her look sexy, hanging down to her thin waist and accenting her full breasts and long legs.
+The tips of her straight, black hair rested on her shoulders and her bangs had grown long and untrimmed, framing her brown eyes.
 Tilting her head in the questioning smile she often used, she held out her hand to Rick.
 Although she appeared athletic, her manner was careless and unpracticed, as if she might slip at any moment.
 Rick reflexively leaned in her direction as I often did.

 I felt my pulse click up a beat.
 This was the old Ronnie, the one I thought of as Ronnie the Rebel, the carefree woman I fell in love with, not the woman who now worried about our impending lack of money once the GI checks ran out.
 We had one more check coming for the semester and I had plenty of time to find a summer job when I came back from California, if I decided to come back.